Bentix-cs/fivem-greenscreener/README.md

 - yarn

 ### Step 1
-Rename the resource from "main-fivem-greenscreener" to "fivem-greenscreener" and put it into your main resources folder.
+Simply place the resource in your resources folder.

-**Don't use a subfolder like** `resources/[scripts]` **otherwise the script won't work**
+**Do not use a subfolder like `resources/[scripts]` as it will cause the script to malfunction.**

 ## Usage
 ### Screenshot all clothing
-Use the command `/screenshot` and the process for clothing will start.
+Execute the command `/screenshot` to initiate the clothing screenshot process.
-It will take some time and better don't touch your pc while the script runs.
+Be patient as it may take some time to complete, and it's advisable not to interfere with your PC during this operation.

 ### Screenshot specific clothing
-Use the command `/customscreenshot`, that allows you to screenshot a specific item with optional specific camera settings (format has to be the same as in the config.json).
+Utilize the command `/customscreenshot` to capture a specific clothing item, with optional custom camera settings specified in the format outlined in `config.json`.

 `/customscreenshot [component] [drawable/all] [props/clothing] [male/female/both] [camerasettings(optional)]`